mbogden/galaxyJSPAM/notes.md

     -  ``

 # Matt's Working To-Do

+- Simulator
+  - (x) Custom_runs: Working draft
+    - note: both init and final particles are off by what appears to be a single timestep
+  - () Figure out why off by single timestep for init and final particles
+    - this happens before the init particles are returned, look there.
+  - () Rewrite main_simulator.py to use custom_runs with new SIMR pipeline
+  - Add many runs.
+  - Encorporate into SIMR pipeline

+- Illustris TNG
+  - (x) Find targets
+  - (x) Get collision parameters
+  - (x) Get images
+  - (x) draft tng -> spam unit covnersion
+  - (x) init SPAM runs of TNG targets
+    - note: images do not look correct.
+  - (w) testing tng2spam unit conversion
+    - Test with a single particle?
+Laws of gravity?
+    - () position
+    - () velocity
+    - () mass (How can I test this?)
+    - () time (How do I test this)

+- Reorganization
+  - (X) utilites
+  - (w) model manager
+  - (w) target manager

+- Custom_runs is off by a single timestep, why?
 - Use Graham's stats
 - See if one particular target is really bad to test against.
 - Check model outlier's